Agent Management API

 The Agent Management API provides optional metadata registration for agent discovery, analytics, and team organization, plus convenient cascade deletion by participantId across all memory spaces.

-⚠️ New Architecture: Cortex now uses Memory Spaces as the fundamental isolation boundary, not agents.
+Architecture: Cortex uses Memory Spaces as the fundamental isolation boundary.
 Multiple agents/tools can share one memory space (Hive Mode), or operate in separate spaces (Collaboration Mode).
+The Agent Registry is an optional metadata layer on top of this architecture for tracking agent information.

 Two Key Features